 Her passion for protecting women’s rights and access to healthcare led Rep. Williams to her former position as Vice-President of Public Policy for Planned Parenthood Southeast, Inc. Her desire for improving the wellbeing of working families led her to serve in her current position as Deputy Political Director at National Domestic Workers Alliance (NDWA) and Deputy Director at Care in Action, the advocacy and political arm of NDWA.

-Nikema has been recognized as one of Georgia Trend Magazine’s Forty under Forty, Power 30 Under 30, Outstanding Atlanta, and Who’s Who in Black Atlanta.
-She is a graduate of Lead Atlanta, New Leaders Council and the Women’s Campaign School at Yale.
+Rep. Williams has been recognized as one of Georgia Trend Magazine’s Forty under Forty, Power 30 Under 30, Outstanding Atlanta, and Who’s Who in Black Atlanta.
+Additionally she was named one of James Magazine’s Most Influential Georgians and received the Freshman Legislator of the Year award from the Georgia Legislative Black Caucus.
+Rep. Williams is a graduate of Lead Atlanta, New Leaders Council and the Women’s Campaign School at Yale.

 She was born in Columbus and raised by her grandparents across the Chattahoochee River in Smiths Station, Alabama.
 She attended Talladega College–a liberal arts Historically Black College in Talladega, Alabama–where she became a member of Alpha Kappa Alpha Sorority, and graduated with a Bachelor of Arts in Biology.